-To ensure continued momentum of this Place Activation Plan, Council and the community should explore the appointment of Place Activation Plan Champions to work with Council, the community and stakeholders and lead the implementation of the plan.
+To ensure continued momentum of this Place Activation Plan, Council and the community should appoint Place Activation Plan Champions to work with Council, the community and stakeholders and lead the implementation of the plan.

 What are Place Activation Plan Champions?